 During the oil crisis of 1963, the government imposed a speed limit of 55 mph nationwide.
 This sparked an increase in CB sales as drivers sought to warn one another about where the police cars were.
 They were also used to alert each other about which gas stations ran out of fuel.

 As time went on, radio clubs were formed and people started to invent unique jargon to talk on the road.
 Many people think that this concept is how Internet chat rooms got their start because they both feature an anonymity factor.
-Once the Internet got bigger, the use of CB radios decreased.
+Once the Internet got bigger, the use of radios decreased.
+Note: they aren’t the same as HAM radio units!

 Mobile vs. Handheld CB Radios